TheHongster/DND-DMing-Companion/README.md

 * As a Dungeons and Dragons Game Master, I want to be able to subtract the health from the creature's health pool so I can know when a creature is dead.
 * As a Dungeons and Dragons Game Master, I want to be able to organize/sort my creatures on the list, so that I can find specific creatures faster.
 * As a Dungeons and Dragons Game Master, I want to be able to list creatures by their turn order so that I can keep combat more organized.
+* As a Dungeons and Dragons Player, I want to be able to get through a game session efficiently so that I can not waste time and have more fun.
+* As a Dungeons and Dragons Player, I want to be able to have information about the game session so that I can have the information readily available.
+* As a Dungeons and Dragons Enthusiast, I want to be able to identify gameplay attributes so that I can improve my style of play for the game.
+* As a Dungeons and Dragons Enthusiast, I want to be able to clearly observe how the game is tracked in the app, so that I can better utilize my time spent playing the game.

 ## The List of The System Features Extracted From The User Stories:
 * Add creatures to list